 These mechanisms require the prior establishment of a concentration gradient.

 In the case of sodium glucose diffusion energy involved separating two media with different Na concentration is exploited to move glucose with the Na into the cell.
 This requires the involvement of a transporter protein located in the membrane with a binding site for Na and one for glucose.
 Once fixed both a conformational change of the protein and energy of Na movement causes displacement of the glucose into the body occurs.
 Existent other important transportation as:

 - Sodium amino acids

 The intracellular substance to be transported is such a counter sodium transport is characterized by pro calcium, calcium being the molecule to transportation, sodium is bound to a carrier protein to the outer surface of the membrane while calcium does so its binding protein but on the inner side of the membrane (SCI)

-Once set both a conformational change substances derived energy and concentration gradient for sodium produces displacement inwards and outwards calcium occurs.
+Once set both a change of conformational substances derived energy and concentration gradient for sodium produces displacement inwards and outwards calcium occurs.

 - Audesirk, Teresa, and Gerald, 1996.
 1. Biology Fourth Edition.Prentice-Hall Hispano SA, Mexico.
 P 76, 87, 106-118 and 123.